MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.EventHub/vTrue/Remove-AzureRmEventHub.md

 ```

 ### -EventHubName
-Specifies the name of the Event Hub that this cmdlet removes.
+Name of the Event Hub to remove.

 ```yaml
 Type: String